Lab Members

 Gwyneth Chung, she/her

-Gwyneth is a third-year undergraduate student in the Honours Psychology program at the University of Guelph.
+Gwyneth is a fourth-year undergraduate student in the Honours Psychology program at the University of Guelph.
 She is currently a research assistant in the SYD lab and aids with file review regarding research conducted alongside the SAYC, which involves examining youths within inpatient treatment programs.
 Gwyneth’s research interests include analyzing the impact of mental health stigma and the importance of social support.
 Her previous experience in Applied Behavioural Analysis and working with neurodivergent children and adolescents has furthered her passion for investigating neurodiversity, child development, and clinical diagnoses.
 In her spare time, Gwyneth’s hobbies include reading, baking, and spending time with her loved ones.

-Lucas Porto, they/he
+Lucas Porto, he/they

 Alexandra (Alex) Phillips, she/her